 Additionally, schmaltz has religious significance in Jewish cuisine.
 It is commonly used as a cooking fat during Hanukkah, the Festival of Lights.
 During this holiday, foods are fried in oil to symbolize the miracle of the oil in the ancient Jewish temple lasting for eight days instead of one.
 Schmaltz adds a unique flavor and depth to these festive dishes.

-See also How to cook mushrooms for steak
+See also How long to cook chicken and potatoes in oven

 Pros Cons